 To be eligible for assistance, residents must have suffered losses in the 2013 Flood.
 Residents must meet with Long-Term Flood Recovery Group case managers, who will assess situations, identify resources and refer residents to possible sources of assistance, including any funds available from the LTFRG.
 The group will continue fund raising efforts in order to meet anticipated community needs.

 Foothills United Way, in coordination with many local entities distributed and committed approximately $1 million dollars from the Foothills Flood Relief Fund to immediate and intermediate flood relief needs in Boulder and Broomfield counties.
-Immediate needs included food, housing, childcare and relief for nonprofit organizations unable to provide health and human services to people impacted by the floods in September 2013.
+Immediate needs included food, housing, childcare and relief for nonprofit organizations unable to provide health and human services to people impacted by the 2013 Flood.
 Foothills Flood Relief Fund investments are listed on Foothills United Way website.

 Goals and Objectives

 The LTFRG is currently working on implementing a system to determine unmet needs throughout the two counties and develop a case management program in partnership with national Voluntary Organizations Active in Disasters (VOAD).
 One of the major responsibilities of the group is setting up logistics and planning for the recruitment, training and supervision of long-term recovery case managers who will identify resources and refer residents to possible sources of assistance, including funds available from the Foothills Flood Relief Fund.